-The first-ever Albury Wodonga Regional Economic Development Strategy 2018-2022 will be considered for adoption by AlburyCity, Wodonga, Federation, Greater Hume and Indigo Councils during October.
+The first-ever Albury Wodonga Regional Economic Development Strategy 2018-2022 was endorsed by AlburyCity, Wodonga, Federation, Greater Hume and Indigo Councils throughout October.

 An initiative of the NSW Government, the strategy has been developed using each council’s community strategic plans and economic development strategies, both of which are ‘community’ driven.